Gun Rights for Medical Cannabis Patients in Connecticut

 Does Having a Medical Cannabis Card Mean Not Being Eligible for a Gun License in Connecticut?

 Unfortunately, you have to pick either one or the other.
 Because marijuana is a Schedule I substance, having a Connecticut Medical Marijuana card essentially prevents you from getting a Connecticut Pistol Permit (CTPP), which is a requirement to acquire and carry weapons in Connecticut.
-Getting a medicinal marijuana card is far simpler than getting a CTPP.
-To get a concealed pistol permit, you must first apply at your neighborhood police department.
-After that, you must submit a permit application to the Connecticut State Police.
-A CTPP may be granted to you once you have successfully completed the appropriate background checks.

 According to federal law, it is forbidden for anyone who is an “unlawful user of or addicted to any controlled substance” [to] “possess… or receive any firearm or ammunition.”
-It is also unlawful for anybody to sell a weapon to someone they suspect is an unauthorized user of, or addicted to, any restricted substance.
-So, even if you get your Connecticut pistol permit, it will be impossible for you to buy or carry a gun with it.

 Can You Take Your Gun to a Dispensary in Connecticut?

 A buyer must hold either a Connecticut Pistol Permit (CTPP) or receive a Certificate of Eligibility for Pistol and Revolvers or Long Guns or Ammunition in order to purchase a firearm.
-When purchasing a firearm from a private individual, a background check is necessary and private individual weapon transfers must be handled by a federally licensed dealer.

-With a CTPP, both open and concealed carry are permitted in Connecticut, as long as you are at least 21 years old.
-There are some places that are off-limits, such as state parks and schools.
+Some places are off-limits, such as state parks and schools.
 CTPPs also demand completion of a live-fire weapons training course that has the state’s approval.

 Places where you can’t carry a firearm are::